The Crime of Stalking in California - PC 646.9 PC

 In a domestic violence case, the criminal offense of stalking is a serious issue.
 California has some of the toughest and most comprehensive laws in the United States.

-Stalking is covered under California Penal Code 646.9 and can be charged as a misdemeanor or felony offense depending on the specific circumstances, including location, whether or not it's a violation of a restraining order, criminal history, among other factors.
+Stalking is covered under California Penal Code 646.9 and can be charged as a misdemeanor or felony offense depending on the specific circumstances, including location, whether or not it's a violation of a restraining order, and criminal history.

 With our vast experience and knowledge, we offer aggressive legal representation.